Dallas — When it comes to commercial businesses and the weather, insurance firms and rock salt makers are known for keeping meteorology top-of-mind.

 “This is about supplying the consumer with more information about their usage; it might be something as simple as sending a report on weekly usage — here’s the usage for last week, here’s your usage for an average week, and here’s what the temperature was last week,” says Campbell, who believes that going forward, more suppliers will begin seeking to use information to differentiate themselves.

-In addition to benefiting from deregulation, it appears that Clearview’s strategy appears to be nicely timed to leverage the growing proliferation of smart meters across the country — a development that has already replaced manual meter readings conducted monthly in certain states with electronic readings conducted every 15 minutes.
+In addition to benefiting from deregulation, it appears that Clearview’s strategy is nicely timed to leverage the growing proliferation of smart meters across the country — a development that has already replaced manual meter readings conducted monthly in certain states with electronic readings conducted every 15 minutes.

 It was just this premonition of swelling consumer data that led Campbell to add an executive with commodities trading experience to his team.
 Along the way, the firm also enhanced its database capabilities by acquiring a data analytics technology from SAS, of Cary, North Carolina.
 Over time, the analytics tool, specially designed for energy forecasting, had become a “must have” in Campbell’s mind.
 “We just couldn’t do it using Excel spreadsheets anymore,” he confides.